-Exciting plans for 2017/2018!
-Astrid is bred to Monty and due to whelp in November.
+Exciting plans for 2018!
 We will be breeding Nell to Monty for a spring litter, and Bea will be making a reappearance at Widdershins for her last litter, bred to Zephyr (Maynard x Cricket 2011).
 Feel free to contact us to be added to our mailing list, or join our Facebook group!

 Litters may or may not be AKC registered.
 If we’re not clear enough about which are and aren’t, please ask!
-Price will reflect status of registration, but all parent dogs will have the same level of health testing and we plan on tracking our unregistered bloodlines through DNA profiling and the AWFA.
+Price will reflect status of registration, but all parent dogs will have the same level of health testing.
 We value our crossbred and backcrossed dogs!

 If you’re interested in a Widdershins puppy, please email us and we’ll gladly put you on the puppy mailing list!
 Also feel free to email us with any questions you may have.
 If you’re interested, we can schedule meet-ups with the parent dogs for people who live close enough or are traveling through NW Washington.